2nd Infantry Division "Sforzesca"

-The 2nd Infantry Division "Sforzesca" (2ª Divisione di fanteria "Sforzesca") was a infantry division of the Royal Italian Army during World War II.
-The Sforzesca was classified as a mountain infantry division, which meant that the division's artillery was moved by pack mules instead of the horse-drawn carriages of line infantry divisions.
-Italy's real mountain warfare divisions were the six alpine divisions manned by Alpini mountain troops.
+The 2nd Infantry Division "Sforzesca" (2ª Divisione di fanteria "Sforzesca") was an infantry division of the Royal Italian Army during World War II.
+The Sforzesca was a mountain-type infantry division, which meant that the division's artillery and logistics were moved by pack mules, while in standard infantry divisions artillery and logistics were moved by horse-drawn limbers and carriages.
+Italy's real mountain warfare divisions were the six alpine divisions manned by Alpini troops.
 The Division, with the exception of the 53rd Infantry Regiment based in Biella, was based in Novara and recruited its troops primarily from northern Piedmont.
 The division was named for the Battle of Sforzesca fought during the First Italian War of Independence in 1849.

 History

 The division's lineage begins with the Brigade "Umbria" established in Palermo on 16 April 1861 with the 53rd and 54th infantry regiments.

 World War I

 The brigade fought on the Italian front in World War I. On 1 October 1926 the brigade assumed the name of II Infantry Brigade and received the 68th Infantry Regiment "Palermo" from the disbanded Brigade "Palermo".
 The brigade was the infantry component of the 2nd Territorial Division of Novara, which also included the 17th Artillery Regiment.
 In 1934 the division changed its name to 2nd Infantry Division "Sforzesca".
 On 25 April 1939 the II Infantry Brigade was dissolved and the three infantry regiments came under direct command of the division, and the 53rd and 54th infantry regiments and 17th Artillery Regiment changed their names to "Sforzesca".
 On 24 May 1939 the division ceded the 68th Infantry Regiment "Palermo" to the newly activated 58th Infantry Division "Legnano".